Measures being taken at Retama Manor Nursing Center

 "I didn't ask for names, I didn't ask for nothing like that, I just wanted to know which department but couldn't give me an answer."

-It was until May 12th that the family says they were informed by the nursing home that their father tested negative and was allegedly not exposed and would not be getting retested.
+It wasn’t until June 12th that the family says they were informed by the nursing home that their father tested negative and was allegedly not exposed and would not be getting retested.

 Laredo Health Authority Doctor Victor Trevino spoke with KGNS about how this matter is being handled.